 What Is a Trigger Warning?

-Trigger warnings, then, are warning that people put before content to warn that their content may trigger a person.
+Trigger warnings, then, are warnings that people put before content to warn that their content may trigger a person.

 A trigger warning is: